aimanhimi/Semantic-Phishing-URL-Detection/README.md

 ## Features

 The project includes:
-- **Semantic URL-Based Features**: We implemented a well performing feature for training the models: `RatioNLP`.
-- **Host Analysis**: Detects domain obfuscation and malicious intent through host analysis.
+- **Semantic URL-Based Model**: Detects domain obfuscation and malicious intent through host analysis.
+We implement a novel well performing feature: `RatioNLP`.
-- **Machine Learning**: Utilizes an ensemble model (Random Forest) for classification.
 - **Interactive Interface**: Built with Streamlit for ease of use and visualization.